QianZeHao123/zehao.qian/content/project/Travel_Belgium/index.md

 ---
 title: '🇪🇺 ｜ Belgium 🇧🇪 '
-summary: Checking in at the European Parliament, I felt like a successful person.
+summary: Checking in at the European Parliament.
 Also, tasted delicious waffles
 tags:
   - Travel
 date: 2024-04-11